500px/gunter/README.md

 ## Dependencies

 + ShellJS for running local commands
-+ Sequest for running remote commands
++ SSH2 for running remote commands
 + Lo-Dash for not hating my life